-Elizabeth can be seen on the EMI Classics DVD of Der Rosenkavalier with Vasselina Kasarova, Nina Stemma, and Alfred Muff under the direction of Franz Welser-Möst and Sven Erich Bechtolf live from Opernhaus Zürich.Ms.
-De Trejo attended Loyola University, New Orleans, where she received a Bachelor's of Music in Performance and Yale University, receiving her Master of Music.
-After her studies, Ms. De Trejo joined the International Opera Studio of the Opernhaus Zürich.
-Elizabeth is now also a member of the executive board of the art song competition and organization, Joy In Singing Foundation, The Art Song Institute and additionally has an international training studio, Studio De Trejo, that focuses on the Bel Canto technique.
+Elizabeth can be seen on the EMI Classics DVD of Der Rosenkavalier with Vasselina Kasarova, Nina Stemma, and Alfred Muff under the direction of Franz Welser-Möst and Sven- Erich Bechtolf, live from Opernhaus Zürich.
+She attended Loyola University where she received a Bachelor of Music degree in Performance, and Yale University, earning her Master of Music.
+Post graduation, Ms. De Trejo joined the International Opera Studio of the Opernhaus Zürich.
+Elizabeth is a voice faculty member of The Curtis Institute, the former President of Joy In Singing, The Art Song Institute and heads her teaching studio, Studio De Trejo, a refined study studio focusing on Bel Canto vocal technique.